willpiam/lamport-cardano/ReadMe.md

 - [x] add tests for "things that should fail" to `manystep_test.ts`
 - [ ] Make **sure** merkle tree implementation is rock solid

+## Status

+Verifying a lamport signature over multiple transactions works.
+However the thing being signed cannot be the final transaction itself.
+This is the next step and it begins with creating a custom method of computing a new type of transaction id exactly the same on and off-chain.

+Here is the test to demonstrating signature verification over multiple transactions:

+`deno test manystep_test.ts  --allow-read`

+The relevant smart contract can be found in `manystep.ak`

+I am currently building out a solution to the transaction id problem.
+To run those tests run:

+`deno test --allow-read --fail-fast --filter "Custom Transaction Id" --allow-write `

+This time the relevant smart contract logic can be found in `custom_transaction_id_minimal.ak` and  `custom_transaction_id.ak`

 ## Related Work